bagustris/VIM101/cheatsheet/vimcheat.md

 $ less `vimcheat.sh` then `/typewhatyoulookfor`
 :command <space> arguments <space> Explanation: for command inside VIM OR
 shortcut <space> Explanation: for shortcut, eg: ciw (C+I+W) to change inner word
+`:set ...` can be writtent in .vimrc instead of command

 ## Basics
 `:w`	Save file
 `:q`	Exit Vim